- GDPR Video – the facts and how it may affect your business

 Record Keeping - Condition 2, on page 35 Balens Health Professionals Scheme – UK – underwritten by Zurich Insurance plc

-Record Keeping – Condition 7c, on page 24 Balens Irish Health Professionals Scheme – ROI – underwritten by XL Insurance Company SE
+For ROI please see - Record Keeping – Condition 5h, on page 39 Balens Irish Health Professionals Scheme – ROI – underwritten by Lloyd’s Insurance Company S.A, which notes similar.

 The Statute of Limitations in the UK (i.e. time when an individual is able to bring a claim) is 3 years for injury claims and 6 years for negligence claims, or 3 / 6 years after the individual reaches the age of majority in the case of minors.
 However, these periods start from the date that the injury was discovered, not from the time that the alleged incident that caused it occurred.
 There are also instances, for example if treating a vulnerable client, where the statute may be overturned.